What classes will you take?

 Major classes in Outdoor Studies, including:

-- Outdoor Risk Management: Students will be equipped with the basic knowledge necessary to manage legal risks associated with outdoor pursuits.
-Students attain professionally relevant certifications and/or trainings to enhance knowledge, skills and competencies in field-based risk management practices.
+- Outdoor Risk Management: This course will identify the primary components of risk management within outdoor contexts and settings.
+Students are equipped with the basic knowledge necessary to manage legal risk associated with outdoor pursuits.
+Students attain professionally relevant certifications and/or trainings to enhance knowledge, skills, and competencies in field-based risk management practices.

-- Environmental Stewardship & Interpretation: Students will explore the philosophical foundations of environmental stewardship and interpretation, as well as practical approaches for their application in outdoor contexts.
+- Environmental Stewardship & Interpretation: Exploration of the philosophical foundations of environmental stewardship and interpretation, as well as practical approaches for their application in outdoor contexts.
+Students will examine and develop ethical bases for land use and preservation, integrating environmental stewardship and interpretation into a personal and professional ethic.
+This course involves field based practice and learning.

-What can you do with an Outdoor Studies major?
+What can you do with a degree in outdoor studies?